Théophile Delcassé: Biography

 Delcassé was born on 1 March 1852, at Pamiers, in the Ariège département.
-He wrote articles on foreign affairs for the République Française and Le Temps, and in 1888 was elected conseiller général of his native département, standing as "un disciple fidèle de Léon Gambetta."
+He wrote articles on foreign affairs for the République Française and Le Temps, and in 1888 was elected conseiller général of his native département, standing as "un disciple fidèle de Léon Gambetta".
 In the following year he entered the chamber as deputy for Foix.

 Colonial affairs

 Delcassé was appointed under-secretary for the colonies in the second Ribot cabinet (January to April 1893), and retained his post in the Dupuy cabinet till its fall in December 1893.
-It was largely owing to his efforts that the French colonial office was made a separate department with a minister at its head, and to this office he was appointed in the second Dupuy cabinet (May 1894 to January 1895).
+During this period he would push strongly for the independence of the undersecretariat, beginning with the demand that it be transferred out of the backrooms of the Ministry of the Navy, to a separate building in the Pavillon de Flore - this physical separation helped ensure it would become relatively free from naval control.
+Drawing upon the previous work of Faure and Etienne, he would also campaign vigorously for the establishment of a separate ministry devoted to the matter, with Faure likening his force of personality and resistance to ministerial control to that of Julius Caeser.
+Backed up by the resignation of the following undersecretary Maurice Lebon, he was able to speak forcefully in favor of the establishment of a Ministry, and it was largely owing to his efforts that the French colonial office was made a separate department with a minister at its head thanks to a passing of a bill by 260 votes to 239.
+To this office he was appointed, in the second Dupuy cabinet (May 1894 to January 1895).

 He gave a great impetus to French colonial enterprise, especially in West Africa, where he organized the newly acquired colony of Dahomey, and despatched the Liotard mission to the upper Ubangi.
 While in opposition, Delcassé devoted special attention to naval affairs, and in noted speeches he declared that the function of the French navy was to secure and develop colonial enterprise, deprecated all attempts to rival the British fleet, and advocated the construction of commerce destroyers as France's best reply to England.